2020 Author Series Videos

 RUTH MARCUS is a syndicated columnist for the Washington Post and Deputy Editor of the Post’s editorial page.
 Marcus has covered every major institution in Washington, including the Supreme Court, The White House, and Congress, and has written about judicial confirmation battles stretching back to Robert Bork in 1987.
 A graduate of Yale College and Harvard Law School, she was the finalist for the Pulitzer Prize in Commentary in 2007.
 She lives in Maryland.
 Supreme Ambition explores the Republicans' plan, launched 30 years ago, to takeover the Supreme Court.
 Brett Kavanaugh set his sights on the Court right out of law school.
 Washington Post journalist and legal expert Ruth Marcus goes behind the scenes to document the inside story of how their supreme ambition triumphed.

-Dahlia Lithwick is a senior editor at Slate and has penned Slate’s "Supreme Court Dispatches" and "Jurisprudence" columns since 1999.
+DAHLIA LITHWICK is a senior editor at Slate and has penned Slate’s "Supreme Court Dispatches" and "Jurisprudence" columns since 1999.
 She is also host of Amicus, Slate’s award-winning biweekly podcast about the law and the Supreme Court.
 Ms. Lithwick was awarded the Online News Association's award for online commentary in 2001.
 She is a graduate of Yale University and Stanford Law School.

 ERIC LARSON acclaimed author, popular historian and storyteller.
 LArson is the author of eight books, six of which became NY Times Bestsellers.
 Dead Wake: The Last Crossing of the Lusitania, became a No. 1 NY Times bestseller soon after its release.…